 But June, of you I will never forget...

-Until that someday that we meet once more…
+On that someday when we meet once more…

 Will you be there June to open heaven’s door?

 There are a number of poems by the same name by other authors but the words and contents are entirely different.
-(Allison C. Coxsey, Pansy Steele, Mariah Carey and Kathy Gatlin are such examples…Celine Dion has used several similar lines in a song and records dating 2011-2012…obviously from June’s dating her original copy at her mother’s death in 1988, it would seem that Celine and her staff were not the originators…)
+(Allison C. Coxsey, Pansy Steele, Mariah Carey and Kathy Gatlin are such examples…Celine Dion has used several similar lines in a song and records dating 2011-2012…Her first use of a very similar poem was a song "Fly" a part of her Album "Falling Into You" released 6 March 1996...The writers were said to be Goldman and Galdston...obviously from June’s dating her original copy at her mother’s death in 1988, it would seem that Celine and her staff were not the originators…)

 Revelations 21: 4 says: “And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.”

-I was able to secure an illustration of an angel carrying a baby representing our soul.
-Many persons have the idea that when we die we become Angels…this is clearly not true…Angels are God’s staff and serve him as messengers, warriors and as guides that usher us into heaven…
+Many persons have the idea that when we die we become Angels…this is clearly not true…Angels are God’s staff and serve him as messengers, warriors and as the guides that usher us into heaven…

-Trudy Harris, RN was a Hospice Nurse who tells (Glimpses of Heaven - 2008) of how some of her patients described angelic figures that appeared to be waiting for the patient’s passing to usher them into heaven…they could only be seen by the hospice patient…the descriptions by the different patients were all strikingly similar…”When they spoke of angels, which many did, the angels were always described as more beautiful than they had ever imagined, eight feet all…and wearing a white…“Luminescent” is what each one said, like nothing they had ever seen before…they spoke of music…”beautiful choirs”…”far more exquisite than any symphony they had ever heard”…”colors too beautiful to describe”…At first she thought that perhaps these things were the result of the patients being medicated or dehydrated but then saw others saying the same thing when they were not either medicated or dehydrated…at that point she said “I started to really listen.”
+Trudy Harris, RN was a Hospice Nurse who tells (Glimpses of Heaven - 2008) of how some of her patients described angelic figures that appeared to be waiting for the patient’s passing to usher them into heaven…they could only be seen by the hospice patient…the descriptions by the different patients were all strikingly similar…”When they spoke of angels, which many did, the angels were always described as more beautiful than they had ever imagined, eight feet all…and wearing a white…“Luminescent” is what each one said, like nothing they had ever seen before…they spoke of music…”beautiful choirs”…”far more exquisite than any symphony they had ever heard”…”colors too beautiful to describe”…None were described as having wings and most appeared to be male...At first she thought that perhaps these things were the result of the patients being medicated or dehydrated but then saw others saying the same thing when they were not either medicated or dehydrated…at that point she said “I started to really listen.”